ajc2357/classical-analysis/README.md

 ## Usage

-Run `run.rb` in the root of the project.
+Run `collect.rb` in the root of the project.

 ## Contributing